harry7557558/spirulae/home/index.md

 ## Frequently Asked Questions

-**Q: Is Spirulae written from scratch?**
+**Q: What library does Spirulae use?**

-*Largely*.
-I tried to make Spirulae with as little dependency as possible, and therefore I wrote the equation parser and renderer from scratch without external libraries and frameworks, although it still uses native browser APIs like WebGL and WebAssembly.
-Spirulae uses [MathJax](https://www.mathjax.org/) to display equations, which can be considered its only dependency.
+I tried to write Spirulae with as few dependencies as possible, therefore I wrote the equation parser and renderer from scratch without use of third-party libraries and frameworks.
+Spirulae uses native browser APIs like [WebGL](https://en.wikipedia.org/wiki/WebGL) and [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly), as well as [MathJax](https://www.mathjax.org/) for displaying equations.
+The C++ part (compiled to WebAssembly via [Emscripten](https://emscripten.org/)) uses [GLFW](https://www.glfw.org/) and [GLM](https://github.com/g-truc/glm) for graphics and vector operations.

 **Q: How to draw shapes using equations?**